-The best immersion type of heaters for nuclear water reactors is called Flanged Heater.
+The best immersion type of heaters for nuclear water reactors is the Flanged Heater.
 It is specifically designed as such that is useful in a pressurized situations, easy to install, and more manageable than other comparable heaters.
 While it can be used for many different types of liquid heating, this particular product is a water-based heating unit with alloy compositions such as Incoloy® and Inconel® featuring heavy walled sheaths against radiation.

 The flanged immersion heaters by WATTCO™ come in a variety of sizes ranging from 2” to 42”.
 The standard flange ratings are given at 150lbs, 300lbs, and 600lbs.
-Its apparatus consists of bent tubular elements are brazed or welder onto a flange.
+Its apparatus consists of bent tubular elements are brazed or welded onto a flange.
 Several matching flanges can be mounted on a nozzle or the tank wall.

 Despite its portability, flanged heaters are widely used in the industry for heating up volumes of liquid in a fixed gas/liquid controlling.
 The advantage of a flanged heater is that, unlike other immersion heaters, it can be used to heat up water as opposed to oil.
 It operates by starting to heat up instantly.
 The unit maintains the convection current in a uniform direction around the liquid medium until the heat transfer reaches its preset temperature.